-A study in response to human need through Disaster Relief Ministries.
+- A study in response to human need through Disaster Relief Ministries.
 The course introduces students to the work of Southern Baptist and Florida Baptist Disaster Relief Ministries.
 The course includes class instruction, field instruction, and hands on training.
 The course is designed to lead to credentialing in Disaster Relief Ministry through the Florida Baptist Convention to serve as part of a disaster relief unit as a credentialed volunteer.
 The course requires an additional fee for credentials and a background check through the Florida Baptist Convention.
 The student must be willing to submit to a background check in order to receive credentials as a disaster relief volunteer.
-Three semester hours credit.
+Three semester hours credit. - MI 322/323.

-MI 321.
-FLORIDA CHURCH STARTING PRACTICUM.

-An internship directed by the college, providing onsite experience for students starting new churches in cooperation with the North American Mission Board, Florida Baptist Convention, and field personnel.
-The internship involves ten weeks, normally during the summer.
-Prerequisite: Sophomore standing.
-Six semester hours credit.

-MI 322/323.
 NORTH AMERICAN MISSIONS PRACTICUM I AND II.
-An internship directed by the college providing on-site North American missions experience in cooperation with the North American Mission Board of the Southern Baptist Convention, Southern Baptist church partners, or other approved missionaries or agencies.
+An internship directed by the university providing onsite North American missions experience in cooperation with the North American Mission Board of the Southern Baptist Convention, Southern Baptist church partners, or other approved missionaries or agencies.
 The methodology will include supervised research on the culture, history, and contemporary application of missions of the proposed mission field and an on-site missions project.
 Prerequisite: Sophomore standing.
 Three semester hours credit.